 Norwich police officer dies from COVID-19 complications

 Nov.
-17—NORWICH — Veteran Police Lt.
+18—NORWICH — Veteran police Lt.
 Josip Peperni died late Tuesday due to complications related to COVID-19, leaving colleagues at the department in shock and mourning for a trusted supervisor, mentor and friend.

 The Lyme resident died Tuesday at the age of 57, according to a brief obituary online.
 He was not vaccinated against the coronavirus, according to Norwich City Manager John Salomone.